 What goes up, must come down

-The ladies found the descent to be the most daunting part of the climb as this was the steepest part and it appeared from a distance that the walkway dropped away but naturally, the closer they came the more they could see and they were down safely before they knew it to find a wonderful surprise waiting.
+The ladies found the descent to be the most daunting part of the climb as this was the steepest part, and it appeared from a distance that the walkway dropped away, but naturally, the closer they came, the more they could see.
+They were down safely before they knew it to find a wonderful surprise waiting.

 Mother’s Day Gift Bags

-As a gift voucher website, Experience Days decided that Mother’s Day would be the perfect opportunity to treat the amazing women and mothers across the UK to a special gift.
-Experience Days have a partnership with Up At The O2, and from all the various experiences they offer online they thought the climb would be a perfect adventure!
-ED therefore organised and funded the climb as a way to treat a few deserving mothers and women to something really unique.
-I am so sad that I had to pull out of the climb but my Mum and I have already made a promise to each other that we will be looking to do this as soon as life returns to normal following the current situation around the world.
+Experience Days decided that Mother’s Day would be the perfect opportunity to treat amazing women and mothers across the UK to a special gift as a gift voucher website.
+Experience Days have a partnership with Up At The O2, and from all the various experiences they offer online, they thought the climb would be a perfect adventure!
+Therefore, ED organised and funded the climb to treat a few deserving mothers and women to something really unique.
+I am so sad that I had to pull out of the climb, but my Mum and I have already promised each other that we will be looking to do this as soon as life returns to normal following the current situation around the world.